 There are a couple ways to find your wedding lighting specialist.
-First, ask your event designer or wedding florist -- many do their own lighting.
+First, ask your event designer or wedding florist, many do their own lighting.
 If not, they may have a lighting pro they regularly work with.
-Or, the coordinator at your reception venue could probably recommend a lighting company that has worked with the site before -- and ask to see pictures of the space transformed by various lighting arrangements.
-Don't be surprised if your lighting designer has a background in theater -- many experts are using the same technology and techniques in weddings that they honed creating dramatic sets for the stage.
-You can also find a wedding lighting designer on our site!
+Or, the coordinator at your reception venue could probably recommend a lighting company that has worked with the site before—and ask to see pictures of the space transformed by various lighting arrangements.
+Don't be surprised if your lighting designer has a background in theater, many experts are using the same technology and techniques in weddings that they honed creating dramatic sets for the stage.

 Learn Lighting Lingo

 Here are the types of lighting commonly used at weddings.

 Pin spot: A focused beam of light that shines directly onto an object, like a centerpiece or wedding cake, as a highlight effect.

 Color wash: Basically a blanket of colored light covering an entire area to create a mood or change the look of built-in décor.

 Gobos: Circular stencils that are put over a light to project a design or pattern onto a wall, ceiling or floor.
 Monograms, dates and wedding motifs are popular gobo designs.

 Led: Short for “light-emitting diode," LED lights use much less electricity than (and don't get as hot as) regular incandescent lightbulbs.
 They can also be wireless, which makes them even more discreet.
 LEDs are great for color changes and vibrant hues.